premAI-io/benchmarks/README.md

 *(Data updated: `30th April 2024`)

-> **Note:** Our previous version of Benchmarks supported benchmarking on Metal and M1/M2 CPUs.
-We did the benchmarking on similar environments (including mac devices) on Llama 2 7B model.
-However this version is more focussed on enterprices.
-But if you are curious, you can check that out [here](/docs/archive.md).
-Also please not that the numbers might be a bit outdated.
+> Our latest version benchmarks Llama 2 7B chat and Mistral 7B v0.1 instruct.
+The latest version only benchmarks on A100 80 GPU.
+Because our primary focus is enterprises.
+Our previous versions benchmarked Llama 2 7B on Cuda and Mac (M1/M2) CPU and metal.
+You can find those in the [archive.md](/docs/archive.md) file.
+Please note that those numbers are old because all the engines are maintained properly continuously with improvements.
+So those numbers might be a bit outdated.

 ## 🛳 ML Engines